The steps below apply to new graduate students.

 For questions about the graduate application process call (509) 527-2421 or email firstname.lastname@example.org.

-After we receive your application, you will receive an email that acknowledges your submission and reminds you of the additional documents needed.
+After we receive your application, you will receive an email that acknowledges your submission.
+You can view your additional documents needed by accessing your applicant portal.

 Three professional references are required.
 These individuals should be a recent volunteer supervisor, employer, professor or advisor.
 Applicants for Social Work are required to submit one reference from a previous field instructor.
 Members of your own family or personal friends are NOT appropriate references.

-Fill out the online Reference Request Form being sure to indicate if you wish to waive your right to review the reference.
+Your recommendation requests will be entered during the application process, and you will indicate if you wish to waive your right to review the references.
 It is important for the person writing the reference and for the Admissions Committee to know the decision you have made regarding this right to review.

-After submitting the form, a request will be emailed to the three individuals that you have selected as references using the email addresses you provided.
-Reference forms will be automatically emailed to the Office of Graduate Studies when the person(s) completing the reference submits their form.
+Reference forms will be automatically uploaded to your applicant portal when the person(s) completing the reference submits their form.
 It is the responsibility of the applicant to ensure that references complete their forms in a timely manner.

 Walla Walla University